hashimmm/iiifoo/README.md

 (`-wip` skips scenarios tagged as wip, i.e. work in progress.)

-To generate junit-style test results, add:
+To generate junit-style test results, add the following to the above command:
  `--junit --junit-directory=test_results_junit`